5 Foods That Hurt My Gut and What I Eat Instead

 5. Store-Bought Salad Dressings

 Here’s the sneaky one.
-I was eating salads like a wellness queen, but still dealing with stomach pain.
-Turns out, it wasn’t the kale — it was the bottled dressing full of seed oils, sugar, preservatives, and flavor enhancers.
+I was eating giant salads and wondering why I still felt sick.
+Turns out, it wasn’t the greens—it was the bottled dressing full of seed oils, sugar, preservatives, and “flavor enhancers” that my gut saw as hostile.

-• Olive oil + balsamic vinegar + Dijon + lemon juice
+• Olive oil + balsamic + Dijon + lemon

 Links for alternatives: